royaltm/spectrusty-tutorial/step4.md

 }
 ```

 In this instance, we can't use `UlaPAL<M, D>: ControlUnit` condition, because we don't deal with a single `M` type.
 We would have to define constraint for each variant of `UlaPAL` the `ZxSpectrumModel` is using.
-We should stick to the smallest common set of required constraints here instead.
+We'd better stick to the smallest common set of required constraints here.

-So far, we have added some new generic parameters but, when do we plug the joystick in, huh?
+So far, we have added some new generic parameters, but when do we plug the joystick in, huh?

 For now, we will just "weld it" here, in `main`: